Why is investing in supermarket real estate worthwhile?

 The supermarket sector is, however, competitive.
 With Mere, a Russian player has joined the lower end of the market.
 After Albert Heijn, Jumbo opened a number of first supermarkets in Flanders in 2020.
 This Dutch supermarket chain has the ambition to establish more than 100 stores in Belgium.
 Jumbo wants to be a cheap supermarket with a concept where, in addition to shopping, consumers can also experience, drink and eat something.
 We also notice this tendency among our other tenants, who have strongly adapted their concepts to this reality in recent years.
 The ‘new format’ Carrefour Express and Market, Proxy Delhaize, Lidl and Spar supermarkets are gems where consumers like to shop.
 In addition, those supermarkets often have an online channel from which the customer is supplied from the store.
 Forum Estates, therefore, focuses its investments on locations and brands that are future-proof and fit in with its strategy.

-The first BeNeLux supermarket fund
+The first BeNeLux supermarket real estate investor

 The market of Dutch supermarkets is characterised by long, irrevocable leases of at least 5 to 10 years.
 Moreover, the planning permit policy is stringent, which creates a certain scarcity and stability on the market.
 Supermarkets in the Netherlands are often located in the centre of a neighbourhood or city centre, with a number of ‘convenience stores’ such as Kruidvat or a local bakery or butcher located next to it.
 Moreover, Dutch consumers do their shopping almost daily.
 This makes proximity and customer fidelity particularly important and generates great stability for supermarket operators.
 Forum Estates has meanwhile identified a number of interesting supermarket prospects in the Netherlands, of which the first three supermarkets were purchased in May.